Our Remote Curriculum

 We offer the same curriculum remotely as we do in school wherever possible and appropriate.
 However, at times some adaptations are required.

 We offer 3-4 hours of work for pupils in every year group.

 Accessing Remote Education

 We use Class Dojo, Purple Mash, Language Angels, Oak Academy and other online resources for delivery and assessment.
 Zoom may be used, on a 1:1 basis at times, when possible, for delivery and assessment.

 How we support children do not have digital or online access

 School will lend laptops to pupils who do not have access to the internet.
-Additionally, when requested, pupils are able to receive printed materials/resources and these will be marked on return to school.
+Additionally, when requested, pupils are able to receive printed materials/resources.

 How will my child be taught remotely?